-Here are a movie trailer and two radio adaptations of a snow-flaky romantic comedy called “June Bride,” about a magazine team trying to get a wedding feature written in a midwestern winter so that it will be set in type to greet spring readers.
+Here two radio adaptations of a snow-flaky romantic comedy called “June Bride,” about a magazine team trying to get a wedding feature written in a midwestern winter so that it will be set in type to greet spring readers.
 The complication: The magazine editor and her star reporter were once a romantic couple.
 The trailer for the movie said it: “Turns a one-ring ceremony into a three-ring circus.”

 June Bride, the film, starred Bette Davis and Robert Montgomery in 1948.
 Its success reportedly made Davis the highest paid actress in Hollywood — and presumably had something to do with Lux Radio Theatre’s decision to adapt the Hollywood tale as an hour-long radio drama the next year, and then do it again just three years later.